chriswarren/chriswarren.github.io/_posts/2023-01-20-law-of-demeter.md

 categories: programming
 ---

 [The Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) is a programming concept people are often aware of, but that can be very easy to skip over or not notice as its happening.
-I've found a metaphor that has worked fairly well at helping think about it and explain why we should avoid it.
+I've found a metaphor that has worked fairly well at helping think about it and explain why we should avoid violating LoD.

 I got started thinking about this idea after a comment on [an episode of The Bike Shed](https://www.bikeshed.fm/353) where they talked about considering a person reaching in to another's backpack to take something from it.
 This concept has worked well for me in discussing LoD with others.